 As to "non-jurisdiction" new growth (i.e. new impervious surfaces less than one acre), runoff from which could contribute to stream degradation, the Agency has allocated additional stream flow reductions from current conditions to account for these potential impacts.
-This allocation is based on future growth estimates of "non-jurisdiction" impervious surfaces developed in cooperation with the Town of Williston.
-Initial Estimates developed in conjunction with the Town suggested that approximately 35 acres of "non-jurisdictional" impervious surfaces could be created, at a maximum, over the next ten years since most of the planned development in the community normally falls into the "jurisdictional" category.

-By requiring reductions from currently developed areas that are equal to the future impacts of the additional 35 acres this type of future development should have no effect on the overall watershed stream flow targets.
+This allocation is based on future growth estimates of "non-jurisdiction" impervious surfaces within the Indian Brook watershed.
+Based on current development patterns and potential for future growth, 18 acres was estimated to be an appropriate future growth target.
+By requiring reductions from currently developed areas that are equal to the future impacts of the additional 18 acres, this type of future development should have no effect on the overall watershed stream flow targets.
 The same approach has been applied to the low flow targets.

-Based on a subsequent P8-UCM model run, the projected 35 acres of impervious surfaces increased the flow at the 0.3% high flow point on the FDC from 11.7358 to 11.7647 cfs/mi2.
-The flow at the 95% low flow point on the FDC remained unchanged at 0.2015 cfs/mi2.
+Based on a subsequent P8-UCM model run, the projected 18 acres of impervious surfaces increased the flow at the 0.3% high flow point on the FDC from 11.6373 to 11.6820 cfs/mi2.
+The flow at the 95% low flow point on the FDC decreased from 0.2108 to 0.2094 cfs/mi2.